New Paragraph

 Empty Moon Zen website.
 Join the mailing list there to receive emails with news and updates from our larger Sangha family.

-In addition to regular practice and events offered by Bright Cloud and Empty Moon Zen, we recommend teaching and residential retreats (sesshin) at Great Vow Zen Monastery in Clatskanie, OR.
+Great Vow Zen Monastery in Clatskanie, OR.
 See their schedule here.
-The “Beginner’s Mind” introductory retreat is offered monthly.
+The “Beginner’s Mind” introductory retreat is offered monthly, as are longer residential retreats.
 Practitioners over age 60 may wish to inquire about “Silver Dragons” retreat options.